Dufour 24

 The Dufour 24 is a French trailerable sailboat that was designed by Michel Dufour and first built in 1975.

 Production

-The design was built by Dufour Yachts in France from 1975 to 1979, with 720 boats completed, but it is now out of production.
+The design was built by Dufour Yachts in France from 1975 to 1979, with 720 boats completed, but is now out of production.

 Design

 The Dufour 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a nearly plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or optional shoal draft keel.
 It displaces 3000 lb and carries 1170 lb of ballast.

 The boat has a draft of 3.80 ft with the standard keel and 2.42 ft with the optional shoal draft keel.

 The boat is fitted with a Swedish Volvo MD6A diesel engine or, optionally, a small 4 to 8 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee quarter berths in the main cabin.
 The galley is located on both sides of the companionway ladder and is equipped with a stove and a sink.
 There are no provisions for a head.
 The boat has no companionway hatch and instead has a raised domed entrance.
 Cabin headroom is 64 in.

 The design has a PHRF racing average handicap of 240 and a hull speed of 5.9 kn.